chipzoller/hugo-clarity/README.md

 ![some alt text:inline](someOtherImageUrl)
 ```
-### Float Images to the left
+### Float images to the left

-To make a blog image inline, append `:left` to its alt text.
+To align a blog image to the left, append `:left` to its alt text.
+Article text will then flow to the right of the image.

 #### Example: